KTH-RPL/rpl_kobuki/README.md

 Why we need this?

-1. kobuki is produced at 2015 which is really far away, this repo will only provide the thing you can run the kobuki robot [maunal control using keyboard or remote control].
+1. kobuki is produced in 2015 which is really far away, this repo will only provide the thing you can run the kobuki robot [maunal control using the keyboard or remote control].
-2. This is for us to collected our own dataset **mainly indoor**, or tested our algorithm in a **real robot**.
+2. This is for us to collect our own dataset **mainly indoor**, or tested our algorithm in a **real robot**.
+3. IF YOU DIRECTLY USE THE KOBUKI FROM KIN, there is no need to set up following this one.
+This one is for somebody who wants to reinstall it totally and setup by themselves.

 Test System: Ubuntu 20.04 noetic